We compiled a list of statistics surrounding bed bugs to demonstrate how widespread these pests have become in recent years.

 Hotel Bed Bug Reports

-Below are some examples of famous bed bug cases:
+Below are two examples of famous bed bug cases:

 Even in colder regions…